LiShuxue/broccoli-homepage/README.md

 ### `yarn start`

 Run the app in the development mode.\
-Open [http://localhost:3333](http://localhost:3333) to view it in the browser.
+Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

 ### `yarn build`

-Builds the app for production to the `dist` folder.
+Builds the app for production to the `dist` folder.\
+I already deployed, you can click this link to view the project, [http://lishuxue.site:8081](http://lishuxue.site:8081).

 ### `yarn test`